 - Top SEO Landing Pages

 - Top Organic Keywords & % of New Visits

 Turning a Challenge Into a Strength

 By far, the single most challenging aspect of being an SEO is being able to effectively articulate the value you are bringing to a business.
-It’s easy for an SEO to show another SEO how his or her numbers are improving, but being able to quantify your work from a traffic and revenue stand point to a client or your boss is essential to earning and retaining business.
+It’s easy for an SEO to show another SEO how his or her numbers are improving, but being able to quantify your work from a traffic and revenue standpoint to a client or your boss is essential to earning and retaining business.
 If a client doesn’t understand what that check they’re writing is doing for their business, it won’t be long before they stop writing that check.

 Pay attention to what metrics resonate with your client or boss and find a creative way to represent this data in your monthly SEO reports.
 For extra brownie points, when clients or bosses have shared access to the Analytics I always make a point to walk them through the custom dashboards showing them exactly what each widget is tracking and why it’s important to measure.
-Being able to educate your client on your process helps them appreciate the value you’re bringing to their business and view you as an asset to their future traffic goals.
+Being able to educate your clients on your process helps them appreciate the value you’re bringing to their business and view you as an asset to their future traffic goals.

-About the Author: Dallas McLaughlin is a Digital Marketing Specialist at The James Agency, a full service advertising agency in Phoenix, Arizona.
+About the Author: Dallas McLaughlin is a Digital Marketing Specialist at The James Agency, a full-service advertising agency in Phoenix, Arizona.
 He blogs frequently at DallasMcLaughlin.com about Search Engine Optimization, Pay-Per-Click, and Social Media Marketing trends.
 If you have any questions, you can tweet him directly at @BossDJay.